I offer Skype online therapy options to my patients locally and worldwide.

 Give and Receive the Emotional and Sexual Intimacy You Want and DeserveIf you’re seeking a more sex-positive life, sex therapy is a good investment of your time,

-Together, we can be successful if you are willing to:
+Together, we can be successful if you’re willing to:

 - Experience emotional and physical pleasure with yourself and/or a partner.

-- Step out of your comfort zone and talk honestly about your feelings, thoughts and desires.
+Step out of your comfort zone and talk honestly about your feelings,